tmtsoftware/csw-prototype/loc/README.md

 Location Service
 =====================

-The Location Service implemented in this project is based on Multicast DNS.
-The necessary support for this should already be available on Mac and Linux machines.
 The Location Service helps you to find out the hostname and port number for a service, as well as other information for determining the correct URI to use, such as the path, the actor system name and the config prefix.

+The location service is based on Multicast DNS (mDNS).
+The server process is running by default on Mac OS X and Linux.
+Make sure the firewall is either disabled or allows port 5353/UDP.

 Important
 ---------